awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 ## Managing tags<a name="tags-manage"></a>

 Each tag consists of a required *tag key* and an optional *tag value*, both of which you define\.
 A *tag key* is a general label that acts as a category for more specific tag values\.
 A *tag value* acts as a descriptor for a tag key\.
-For example, if you have two versions of an Amazon Pinpoint project \(one for internal testing and another for external use\), you might assign a `Stack` tag key to both projects\.
-The value of the `Stack` tag key might be `Test` for one version of the project and `Production` for the other version\.

 A tag key can contain as many as 128 characters\.
 A tag value can contain as many as 256 characters\.
 The characters can be Unicode letters, numbers, white space, or one of the following symbols: \_ \. : / = \+ \-\.
 The following additional restrictions apply to tags:
 + Tag keys and values are case sensitive\.